 Age restrictions can vary between the different lenders and will range from 60 and 75 years of age.
 Most loans are limited to 20 years, but in some cases can be extended to 30 years depending on age, affordability, and other criteria.

 What is a Nota Simple?

-A Nota Simple is a document provided by the Spanish Property Registry that includes a detailed description about the property.
-It includes the current owner’s information, whether any debts exist, the property boundaries and how the land is classified (commercial, farmland or developable).
+A Nota Simple is a document provided by the Spanish Property Registry that includes a detailed description of the property.
+It includes the current owner’s information, whether any debts exist, the property boundaries, and how the land is classified (commercial, farmland, or developable).